lzs95/fullstack-coding-test/README.md

 ## Run Locally

-note: You will need to add your own firebase api keys to the env.(delete this -> template) file:
+note: Add your own firebase api keys to an env. file:

 Install dependencies